daktales/nautilus-gloobus-preview/README.markdown

 on Apple's Quicklook."

-With my extension there's no need to install patched nautilus (nautilus-elementary), simply put it in nautilus-python extension dir and restart Nautilus.
+With my extension there's no need to install patched nautilus (nautilus-elementary), simply run:

-    default on gentoo x86: /usr/lib/nautilus/extensions-2.0/python/

-It support localization, using "locale" dir (currently IT and EN only but feel free to contribuite).
-(VERY BAD IMPLEMENTATION)
+    python setup.py install

+Internalization support (for now only IT and EN (default))

 Only dependence: dev-python/nautilus-python
 (on gentoo it's called like above, in other distro dont'know)

 ## TODO:
-* Provide gentoo ebuild
-* Support user-defined keybinding (with some nice GUI )
-* Rewrite localization support ( i18n )
+* Write more localization (help :P )
+* Testing (more)
-* Provide package
+* Gentoo ebuild

 ## For user:

-I push only working code, so for now you can try my extension without big issues (I hope).
+Extract provided archive and run as root:

+    python setup.py install

+After you can change hotkey from 'System preferences' (default hotkey is 'space') Restart Nautilus:

+    nautilus -q
+    nautilus --no-desktop

 ## For packagers:

-Soon I'll release it with distutils support, Please wait.
+Build system done, email me (or fill an issue) for anything.

 Walter Da Col <walter.dacol AT gmail.com>